panicsteve/vagrant-instalamp/README.md

 `vagrant ssh` to ssh into VM.
 Private key is located at `~/.vagrant.d/insecure_private_key`.
 VM username and password are vagrant/vagrant.

-`vagrant halt` to turn off VM.
+`vagrant halt` to turn off VM.  (`vagrant up` will turn it back on.)

 `vagrant destroy` to delete VM.  (`vagrant up` will create it from scratch again.)

-Default VM settings are 512 KB RAM and 1 CPU (these can be configured in `Vagrantfile`).
+Default VM settings are 1024 KB RAM and 1 CPU (these can be configured in `Vagrantfile`).
 Default hard disk size is 40 GB, alloc'ed as needed.